Allhein/Bosque_Virtual/README.md

 ## Running the app

-You can run the main.cpp file in the Visual_Forest-main folder (do not move it out or rename it).
-The reason is that the required assets and libraries are located in the same folder.
+You can run the main.cpp file in the Visual_Forest-main folder (do not move or rename it).
+This is because the required assets and libraries are located in the same folder.

-1. Download the project
+1. Download the project.
-2. Create an empty project in Visual Community (C++) This must be created with the solution in the same path
+2. Create an empty project in Visual Community (C++).
+Ensure the solution is created in the same path.
 3. Configure the libraries.
-In case of an error with a .dll, add it directly where the project's .exe is located
+If there is an error with a .dll file, add it directly to the folder where the project's .exe is located.
-4. Debug the project
+4. Debug the project.

 ## How to Use the App

-In the menu that will appear to the user we offer 2 options, in the first the user will choose the screen resolution, in the second if desired in a free mode (without collisions) and a normal mode (with collisions)
+In the menu that appears to the user, we offer two options.
+First, the user can choose the screen resolution.
+Second, the user can select between free mode (without collisions) and normal mode (with collisions).

 [![Imagen-de-Whats-App-2024-07-03-a-las-14-34-06-f0549ecd.jpg](https://i.postimg.cc/8cR6VTQY/Imagen-de-Whats-App-2024-07-03-a-las-14-34-06-f0549ecd.jpg)](https://postimg.cc/n9Lz4bLK)

 After the user selects a mode, the city will be displayed and run according to the selected mode.
-Once inside the program, the user can explore the forest at will.
+Once inside the program, the user can explore the forest freely.

 [![Imagen-de-Whats-App-2024-07-03-a-las-14-34-06-c2ba6054.jpg](https://i.postimg.cc/WbSdmW20/Imagen-de-Whats-App-2024-07-03-a-las-14-34-06-c2ba6054.jpg)](https://postimg.cc/8jJkNbfC)

 ## Inspiration about the project
-We were encouraged to create a forest since today not many people dare to go, so we wanted to create this forest so that those people who do not have the opportunity to go to one can be calm at home to enjoy it.
+We were encouraged to create a forest because not many people today have the chance to visit one.
+We wanted to provide an opportunity for those who cannot go to a forest to enjoy it from the comfort of their homes.

-We hope that this project will inspire users to appreciate and protect natural environments, by giving them an emotional connection to the virtual world.
+We hope that this project will inspire users to appreciate and protect natural environments by giving them an emotional connection to the virtual world.

 ### Notes:

-- Virtual Forest was developed as part of a university project, therefore, we are not responsible for any kind of loss or damage that may occur.
+Virtual Forest was developed as part of a university project; therefore, we are not responsible for any loss or damage that may occur.

 ## Built With